google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *model*: The model to solve.
+- *model:* The model to solve.
-- *callback*: The callback that will be called at each solution.
+- *callback:* The callback that will be called at each solution.

 **Returns:**
   The status of the solve: